austinhallock/html5-virtual-game-controller/README.md

 -----
 Author: [Clay.io](http://clay.io/devlanding) - Tools for HTML5 game developers

-**[[DEMO]](http://clay.io/plugins/controller-demo.html)** - be sure to have touch enabled!
-This game isn't the most efficient on mobile devices in it's current state, but iOS Safari should handle it.

 This library is for easy integration of a virtual game controller overlay for HTML5 games.
 With HTML5, it's easy to get your game to run on touch-screen devices like phones and tablets, but user-input is a whole different story.
 With just the accelerometer and touch to work with, it makes it hard to have a game's input pair well with the desktop version.

-The controller will only be shown in touch is enabled on the device.

-The HTML5 Virtual Game Controller aims to alleviate the problem with a super-simple, yet customizable option for adding a touch-based gamepad to your game.
+The HTML5 Virtual Game Controller aims to alleviate the problem with a super-simple, yet customizable option for adding a touch-based gamepad to your game when touch is enabled.
+The controller will *only* be shown in touch is available on the device.

-See a demo [here](http://www.youtube.com/watch?v=XQKRYMjrp2Q), or [try the game](http://clay.io/plugins/controller-demo.html) out in Chrome with touch events enabled (ctrl+shift+i, then click the settings icon on the bottom right.
+Watch a demo video [here](http://www.youtube.com/watch?v=XQKRYMjrp2Q), or [try the game](http://clay.io/plugins/controller-demo.html) out.
+In Chrome, you can enable fake touch events with: ctrl+shift+i, then click the settings icon on the bottom right.
 Select the "Overrides" tab, and check "Emulate touch events" at the bottom).
+The demo game isn't the most efficient on mobile devices in it's current state, but iOS Safari should handle it.

 As of January 20th 2013, tested in Chrome, Firefox, IE10, and Mobile Safari.